 To replicate best coding practices, you’re going to use alternating Markdown and Code cells in your Jupyter Notebook.
 Copy and paste each of the following steps into a new Markdown cell that documents in your own words what you’re doing in the following code cell.
 Then insert a new code cell and write your Python code that completes the task for that step.

-4. Show a random sample of 5 rows from the co_df dataframe
+co_dfdataframe - Show a random sample of 5 rows from the

-5. Follow Walsh’s example to just filter/select census data from 1940 and assign it to a new variable called co_df_1940.
+co_dfdataframe - Follow Walsh’s example to just filter/select census data from 1940 and assign it to a new variable called

-7. What county had the largest number of people in 1940?
-Hint: use filter/select in conjunction with your steps from the previous step (max() and the population column).
+max()function to thepopulationcolumn ofco_df_1940to find the largest number people counted in a single Colorado county in the 1940 census. - What county had the largest number of people in 1940?
+Hint: use filter/select in conjunction with your steps from the previous step (

 Bonus Practice: